AlfiePerkins1/CSGO-Bible/Bible.md

 ## What is CSGO

-- Counterstrike(CS) Global Offensive(CSGO) is the latest game in the Counterstrike series produced by Valve it follows on from CS Source and before that CS 1.6
+- Counter-Strike(CS) Global Offensive(CSGO) is the latest game in the Counter-Strike series produced by Valve it follows on from CS Source and before that CS 1.6

 ## Rules